Se habla español

 Run-flat tires consist of several key components that distinguish them from regular tires:

-• Reinforced Sidewalls: Compared to standard tires, these are stiffer and thicker.
-Even with the tire deflated, they should be able to sustain the car’s weight thanks to their design.
+• Reinforced Sidewalls: These are stiffer and thicker than standard tires.
+Thanks to their design, they should be able to sustain the car’s weight even with the tire deflated.
 Additionally, when pressure decreases, this reinforcement aids in tire form retention.

 • Beads: Unlike regular tires, run-flat tires frequently have more robust beads.
 They guarantee the tire is firmly attached to the rim without air pressure.